kubernetes-retired/etcdadm/etcd-manager/README.md

 ### Disaster recovery

 The etcd-manager performs periodic backups.
-In the event of a total failure, it will restore automatically (TODO: we should make this configurable - if a node _could_ recover we likely want this to be manually triggered)
+In the event of a total failure, we can restore from that backup.
+Note that this involves data loss since the last backup, so we require a manual trigger.

 Verify backup/restore works correctly: